-- EMLA cream (lidocaine, prilocaine): used a local anaesthetic to numb skin before superficial skin procedures or injections and also as a treatment of premature ejaculation.
+- EMLA cream (lidocaine, prilocaine): used a local anesthetic to numb skin before superficial skin procedures or injections and also as a treatment of premature ejaculation.

 Lidocaine plasters are recommended as optional therapy in the elderly population if there is concern about potential side effects of oral medicines or as additional treatment if severe PHN pain is experienced.

 Lidocaine patches are not recommended in the management of neuropathic pain.
 Licensed treatment of lidocaine patch limits its use in the NHS.
-High price for Versatis medicated plasters reduces its use further.
+The high price for Versatis medicated plasters reduces its use further.

 Is lidocaine patch effective in the management of back pain?

-Systemic reviews (a study which compares all available evidence), including Cochrane review (Derry et al., 2014), concluded that there is limited evidence from good clinical studies to support the use of lidocaine patches.
+Systemic reviews (a study that compares all available evidence), including the Cochrane review (Derry et al., 2014), concluded that there is limited evidence from good clinical studies to support the use of lidocaine patches.

 How much lidocaine patch costs?

 The cost of lidocaine patches applies only to patients who get a private prescription for this medication.
-When a drug is prescribed on a private prescription, a customer needs to cover the cost of drug supplied plus as additional dispensing fee, which varies between pharmacies, but usually equals to 10%-20% on top of the medication supplied.
+When a drug is prescribed on a private prescription, a customer needs to cover the cost of the drug supplied plus an additional dispensing fee, which varies between pharmacies, but usually equals 10%-20% on top of the medication supplied.